piglovesyou/graphql-let/README.md

 yarn graphql-let
 ```

-then you will get `Resolver` type from any GraphQL schema files you have.
+then you will get `Resolver` type from the schema file.

 ```typescript
 import { Resolvers } from "./type-defs.graphqls";